Kumaoni Rajput

-Kumaoni Rajput, also referred to Rajputs of Kumaun region of Uttrakhand who held considerable power in the Kumaon region of Uttarakhand, from around the 4th century till the conquest of Kumaon by the Gorkha.
+Kumaoni Rajput, also referred to Rajputs of Kumaun region of Uttrakhand who held considerable power in the Kumaon region of Uttarakhand.
+They are the most populated community in the Kumaon and were the landowning caste in the region.
+They were highly represented in the British Indian Army and formed major part of the Kumaon Regiment.

 Kumaoni Rajput clans

 List of Rajput clans in Kumaon: